schimi-dev/schi-template-app/README.md

 * Throw an error or call `notFound()` or `redirect()` inside Server Actions to check how this integrates with the router.
 * Trigger a redirect (e.g. to the Login page on a session timeout) and see if/how that works.
 * Explore how revalidation/refreshing of data on the UI from a Server Action works in general.
-* How does client side form validation work?
+* How does client-side form validation work?
 * In any case parse the FormData via `zod` on the server.
 * Should inputs be controlled or not?
-* Can I compose Client-side actions (e.g. functions that do state updates) with Server Actions and then pass them as `action` prop to a form?
+* Can I compose Client Actions (e.g. functions that do state updates) with Server Actions and then pass them as `action` prop to a form?

 #### Server Actions - Test Scenarios
 * Check that there is no stale data after mutations that call `redirect()`.
 * Check that there is no stale data after mutations that call `revalidatePath()`, especially in layouts and after navigation.
 * Check that `redirect()` (also to the Login page) and throwing Errors (more precisely showing an Error Boundary for thrown errors) work when used in Server Actions.
+* Check in the browser's network tab that when using `revalidatePath()` mutating data and updating the UI are done in the same request.

 **Pitfall:** It seems that, while usage of `notFound()` technically works, the Next.js team is not sure whether this should be allowed in Server Actions: https://github.com/vercel/next.js/pull/53373

-#### Server Action - State Report `13.4.13-canary.8`
+#### Server Actions - State Report `13.4.13-canary.8`
 The Next.js version `13.4.13-canary.8` had some very noticable positive effects on how well Server Actions work.
 Several issues regarding the application of `revalidatePath()` and `redirect()` have been fixed.

 The following behaviour is true for Next.js `13.4.13-canary.8`: